-Reports: German pop singer goes overboard from cruise ship
+German pop singer goes overboard from cruise ship, missing

-BERLIN (AP) — German media are reporting that pop singer Daniel Kueblboeck is missing off the coast of Canada after going overboard from a cruise ship.
+BERLIN (AP) — A cruise line says German pop singer Daniel Kueblboeck is missing at sea after going overboard from one of its ships off the coast of Canada.

+Aida Cruises told The Associated Press in an email that Kueblboeck went overboard from the cruise ship AIDAluna early Sunday.

+Aida says the ship was stopped and returned to the spot off the coast of Newfoundland where the 33-year-old was believed to have entered the water.

-The dpa news agency and Bild newspaper report that Kueblboeck, who achieved short-lived fame as a contestant in 2003 on the national talent show “Germany Seeks the Superstar,” went overboard early Sunday off the coast of Newfoundland, according to the Aida Cruises company.
+Kueblboeck achieved short-lived fame in 2003 as a contestant on the national talent show “Germany Seeks the Superstar.”

 Most Read Nation & World Stories